 A new footpath and cycleway opened to the public on 8 March 2019.
-It includes a 50-metre cycle bridge over the Midland Mainline, to better connect Nottingham’s growing cycle network with the city centre and a major employment zone.
+It includes a 50-metre bridge over the Midland Mainline, and better connects Nottingham’s growing cycle network with the city centre and a major employment zone.

-The new path will connect the Boots Campus of the Nottingham Enterprise Zone with Nottingham Science Park and University Boulevard – offering access to tram and bus services, and joining up with the existing Western Cycle Corridor.
+The path connects the Boots Campus of the Nottingham Enterprise Zone with Nottingham Science Park and University Boulevard – offering access to tram and bus services, and joining up with the existing Western Cycle Corridor.
 This will also improve links to the University of Nottingham and the Queen’s Medical Centre.

-The cycle bridge will be reached by a path off University Boulevard, between the tennis centre and land earmarked for future science park developments.
-After crossing the mainline, the path will follow around the Boots site and connect with Thane Road and the Beeston canal.
+The cycle bridge can be reached by a path off University Boulevard, between the tennis centre and land earmarked for future science park developments.
+After crossing the mainline, the path follows around the Boots site and connect with Thane Road and the Beeston canal.

-Construction firm Eurovia has been awarded the contract to build the cycle bridge, ramps and associated paths, all of which will be well lit.
-The bridge, built using treated steel to reduce future maintenance costs, was lifted into place over the August bank holiday last year (2018) to minimise disruption to the mainline.
+Construction firm Eurovia built the cycle bridge, ramps and associated paths, all of which are well lit.
+The bridge, built using treated steel to reduce future maintenance costs, was lifted into place over the August bank holiday 2018 to minimise disruption to the mainline.

 Why are we doing this?